shozab-megatron/ARIMA-Financial-Time-Series/README.md

 ## Notes

-This project was completed during a **Coursera x Google Cloud Qwiklabs** lab on Machine Learning for Finance.
+This project was completed as part of the Google Cloud x Coursera "Machine Learning for Finance" program.
+It demonstrates applied ARIMA forecasting in a financial context using real-world data.